magdalazari/lgm_mutualism/README.md

 # Model specifiication and fit (basis_vs_linear script):

-1. Specified a linear and basis model for each cognitive domain seperately to select ideal (first just an intercept and slope, free err var).
+1. Specified a linear and basis model for each cognitive domain seperately to select ideal (first just an intercept and slope, constrained err var: Having only 3 timepoints means that the basis model has 0 degrees of freedom, making it saturated/just-identified.
+To make model comparison possible, we constrained the residual error variances within each domain for both linear and basis (*a for the 3 timepoints) ("growth" by default uniquely estimates each one) and got 2 df more).

 2. Basis was better for all except Picture Seq Memory.

-3. Having only 3 timepoints means that the basis model has 0 degrees of freedom, making it saturated/just-identified.
-To make model comparison possible, we constrained the residual error variances within each domain for both linear and basis (*a for the 3 timepoints) ("growth" by default uniquely estimates each one) and got 2 df more.

-4. Compared Picture seq linear and basis again with freed error var and basis was better.
+Compared linear and basis again after freeing error var and basis was better.

-5. Due to negative value in the v-cov of working memory (H case, the standardized covariance between int and slope was below -1), a. rescaled (*100) b.freed error variance.
+3. Due to negative value in the v-cov of working memory (H case, the standardized covariance between int and slope was below -1) also freed error variance.

-6. Anova() showed that basis was better for all of the domains (free error var for 2/6 domains), so worked with: 6 domains, all basis models, all error variances fixed except for working memory and picture.
+4. Anova() showed that basis was better for all of the domains (free error var for 2/6 domains), so worked with: 6 domains, all basis models, all error variances fixed except for working memory and picture.

-8. Used predict() to extract intercept and slope estimates for each participant for each cognitive domain/model seperately, joined them into a data frame and correlated them (int-int, sl-sl, int-sl between tasks).
+5. Used predict() to extract intercept and slope estimates for each participant for each cognitive domain/model seperately, joined them into a data frame and correlated them (int-int, sl-sl, int-sl between tasks).
 Result: very low correlations between slopes, higher between intercepts.
-Using just picvocab to test, the predicted slopes of a linear model correlated .99 with the basis.
-To better understand what is happening, since we expected higher (slope) correlations, we compared the basis model (with constrained error var) to a basis model that in addition had the slope variance fixed to 0 (testing for interindividual differences in the slope).
+Using just picvocab to test if this changes for linear vs basis models, the predicted slopes of a linear model correlated .99 with the basis.
+To better understand what is happening, since we expected higher (slope) correlations, we compared the basis model (for all cognitive domains) (with constrained error var) to a basis model that in addition had the slope variance fixed to 0 (testing for interindividual differences in the slope).
 Anova() showed that the one with the freely estimated slope variance was better for all domains, so the slopes interindividual diff were meaningful.

 # Combining individual domain models in one, 6 domain model (large_model script)

 1) Covariance matrix is not positive in a model with all 6 domains (basis, free er var for wm and picture).
 Removing picture/pattern/working memory on their own still gives error, but a model without working memory and pattern does not give warnings.
-Slope correlations are higher when error var is freed, but negative v-cov matrix (in a model without wm and pattern).
+In this model, slope correlations are higher when error var is freed, but negative v-cov matrix.

-2) In the model without wm and pattern, noticed that lavaan std.all and predict() correlations are very different, esp for slopes.
+2) In the model without wm and pattern, noticed that lavaan std.all and predict() (not estimated for individual domains, but for a model containing the 4 domains) correlations are very different, esp for slopes.
 So we checked:
 a. whether this difference was caused by missing cases/different estimation methods (troubleshooting script): fit linear and basis models for Reading and Picvocab, keeping only complete cases.
-Compared the std.all estimations to the individual predict estimations (basis_vs_linear script) and they were still different.
+Compared the std.all estimations to the individual predict estimations (from basis_vs_linear script) and they were still different.
-b. predict() estimations extracted from a large model vs predict estimations extracted from each domains model, individually.
-In the 6 domain model, large model predicts correlated with lavaan 0.69 and in the 4 domain (-wm and pattern) they correlated 0.93.
-When the predict() estimations were extracted for each domain seperately, for the 6 domain model approach A and B correlated 0.57, for a model without wm they correlated 0.65 and for a model without wm and pattern, 0.5.
+b. predict() estimations extracted from a large model vs predict estimations extracted from each domain's model, individually.
+In the 6 domain model, large model predict correlated with lavaan (std.all) 0.69 and in the 4 domain (-wm and pattern) they correlated 0.93.
+When the predict() was estimated individually for each domain, for the 6 domain model approach A and B correlated 0.57, for a model without wm they correlated 0.65 and for a model without wm and pattern, 0.5.
-(predict()=approach A, lavaan=approach B)
+(approach A=predict(), approach B=lavaan)

-# Trying a SAM approach (structure after measurement, SAM_model script)
+# Trying a SAM approach
-instead of estimating everything at the same time, like in the standard SEM approach.
-SAM provides information on the reliability of latent variables.
+Instead of the standard SEM approach of estimating everything at the same time.
+SAM also provides information on the reliability of latent variables.
-Chose the basis model without working memory and free error var for picture.
-When comparing estimation methods, intercepts and int-slopes between domains were relatively conistent, while slopes differed, signs were the same between estimation methods.
+Chose the basis model without working memory and free error var for picture (estimated in a standard way, it gives error).
+When comparing estimation methods (SAM and standard), intercepts and int-slopes between domains were relatively conistent, while slopes differed.
+Signs were the same between estimation methods.
 Largest differences between estimation methods (std-SAM):
 flanker_intercept-pattern_intercept: 0.63  0.49,
 flanker_slope-picture_slope:     0.23  0.04,